The Revealed Attributes of God

 The often overlooked and occasionally even disputed characteristic of mankind that causes the problem which has to be fixed is that God makes men free agents.
 Acting as free agents, the first man and women, together, make a bad choice.
 They chose to disobey their maker.

 The rest of scripture is on one level or another the story of mankind’s need for redemption, and his/her journey and search for the restoration of that fellowship they shared with God.
-The irony is that while mankind can choose to act badly, they can’t good enough to obtain the redemption and restoration they seek on their own.
-That process requires a holy redeemer who is one person with two natures (one human, one divine) who can accomplish God’s requirement for our redemption in our place.
+The irony is that while mankind (we) can choose to act badly, we can’t be good enough to obtain the redemption and restoration we seek on our own.
+That process requires a holy redeemer who is one person with two natures (one human, one divine) who can accomplish God’s requirement for our atonement and redemption in our place.

 However that is not the whole story, there is more.
-God also created his ethereal assistants (the angles) with free agency as well.
+God also created his ethereal assistants (the angels).
+They also have free agency.
 One of them led a cadre of them into a cosmic rebellion against God.
+This get Satan and his minions expelled from heaven.

-God’s decision to make us and the angles free agents has been both a blessing and a curse to us, and too those angles who chose badly as well.
-Of course, God did not want puppet servants or to worshiped by puppets.
-He desired willing and enthusiastic agents to worship Him.
+God’s decision to create us and the angels as free agents has been both a blessing and a curse to us, and too those angles who chose badly as well.
+Of course, God did not want puppet servants or to be worshiped by puppets.
+He desired intelligent, and informed, and enthusiastically willing creatures to worship Him.

-So, while mankind is stumbling on his sojourn to regain his mystical fellowship with God, Satan and his army of devils were and are working even more actively to undermine the grand divine plan.
+So, while mankind is stumbling on his sojourn to regain his mystical fellowship with God, Satan and his nefarious army were and are working even more actively to undermine the grand divine plan.

 These two factors conclude in a cosmic confrontation between God and the satanic forces trying influence mankind to act selfishly.
 God, being all powerful, has no real problem vanquishing evil, so history ends in the restoration of those men and women who chose to obey God living in a restored creation for eternity.